BurhanAhmad0/BurhanAhmad0/README.md

 # 💫 About Me:
 I'm a Full Stack Web Developer and entrepreneur, dedicated to building innovative and scalable digital solutions.
-With expertise in Next.js, React, Node.js, Express, and MongoDB, I create seamless user experiences with a strong focus on performance, security, and scalability.<br><br>As the founder of Circle, my mission is to help businesses establish a strong online presence through high-quality web development services.
+With expertise in Next.js, React, Node.js, Express, and MongoDB, I create seamless user experiences with a strong focus on performance, security, and scalability.<br><br>As the founder of Codiqon, my mission is to help businesses establish a strong online presence through high-quality web development services.
 I am passionate about AI-driven automation, e-commerce solutions, and optimizing web performance to deliver top-tier applications.

 ## 🌐 Socials: